codaxy/webpack-and-cxjs-demo-app/README.md

 # webpack-and-cxjs-demo-app

-A CxJS demo app used to illustrate webpack features.
+A small CxJS demo app used to illustrate webpack features.